Welcome to the Letter E where we’ll be having fun with Elephants!

 Elephant Puzzle: Cut along the guides for a fun 6 piece beginner’s puzzle!

-Elephant Magnet Page: I use this with a cookie sheet and these pom-pom magnets I made from pom-poms and self-sticky magnets from the craft isle in Wal-mart.
-I also use these magnets from Amazon: Power Magnets, 0.78 inch Diameter, Assorted Colors
+Elephant Magnet Page: I use this with a cookie sheet and pom-pom magnets I made from pom-poms and self-sticky magnets from the craft isle in Wal-mart.
+I also use these magnets from Amazon: Power Magnets, 0.75 inch Diameter, Assorted Colors

 Elephant Lacing Card: I make sure to laminate this one for durability, then punch with a hole punch every inch or so for lacing practice.
 Teach them patterns to do with this as well, like up from the bottom each time, or in-out-in-out sewing.
 Whatever pattern you can think of.